BlocProtocol/bloc-rpc-python/docs/index.rst

 Development
 -----------

-If you plan to work on the turtlecoin-python itself, it is useful to have DEBUG logging enabled.
+If you plan to work on the bloc-python itself, it is useful to have DEBUG logging enabled.
 You can do this with the following code snippet:

 .. code-block:: python